How to Find Cancer Resources You Can Trust

 - The publisher may have ties to advertisers or other organizations.
 Therefore, the article may be one-sided in the information or view(s) it presents.

-When you read these articles, you can use the same process that the magazine writer uses:
+When you read articles about cancer, you can use the same process that the article writer uses:

 - speak with experts

 - decide if the information applies to you